Get Academic Credit!

 - 6 internship credits can be applied toward graduation as either major requirements or elective credit

 - An override slip signed by the faculty advisor is needed for the student to register for the course on Cyberbear to get credit

-- All internships taken for credit must be reported to Internships via the Online Learning Agreement
+- All internships taken for credit must be reported to Internships via the Experiential Learning Agreement

 UM intern Jeremy Brooks feeds a pair of moose calves during his internship with Alaska Wildlife Conservation Center